ablanco1950/LFW_SVM_facecascade/README.md

 LFW3.ZIP containing betting images downloaded from http://vis-ww.cs.umass.edu/lfw/#download and specifically from the option All Images Aligned With Commercial Face Alignment Software (LFW-A - Taigman, Wolf , Hassner)

 LFW3_Test.zip containing the used test images.
-The images listed in the test have been eliminated from training since in another case there would be a very high acceleration rate that would not correspond to reality.
+The images listed in the test have been eliminated from training since in another case there would be a very high hit rate that would not correspond to reality.

-Both files, as well as the haarcascade_frontalface_default.xml module should be downloaded (and unzipped the .zip) on the D disc:, in another case you have to change the DIRNAME and DIRNAME_TEST parameters at the beginning of the GUESSIMAGESSVM_FACES.PY program
+Both files, as well as the haarcascade_frontalface_default.xml module should be downloaded (and unzipped the .zip) on the C: disc, in another case you have to change the DIRNAME and DIRNAME_TEST parameters at the beginning of the Guessimagessvm_face.py. program

 The setting of the FaceCascade ScaleFactor = 2.1 parameter is highlighted, from the value 1.1 with which it is usually included, which produces an automatic debugging of images that allows obtaining success rates over 70%.
 An extensive and affordable explanation about the parameters of FaceCascade is included in the recommended article https://omes-va.com/deteccion-de-rostros-con-haar-cascades-python-opencv/

 The program produces a list of images that have not passed the purification

-The disposition of the images of the LFW database, in which the name of person appears in the name of the image has allowed its labeling per program.
+The disposition of the images of the LFW database, in which the name of person appears in the name of the image, has allowed its labeling by program.

 The program to execute is ::

-Guessimagessvm_face.py.
+GuessimagesSVM_face.py.

 References: